Lyme disease is something you should know about, and Dr. Justine Lee is here to help. For more from Dr. Lee, find her on Facebook!

 When in doubt, prevention is the key.
 Prevention includes tick-picking (fun!), flea and tick medication, and even vaccination.

-While there is a Lyme vaccine available for dogs, I don’t typically recommend vaccinating for Lyme unless you live in one of the above-mentioned states; you own a hunting dog; and you’re both off hiking in the woods frequently.
+While there is a Lyme vaccine available for dogs, I don’t typically recommend vaccinating for Lyme unless you live in one of the above-mentioned states; you own a hunting dog; or you’re both off hiking in the woods frequently.
 If you live in a deer-free area, or aren’t in one of the aforementioned states before, then your dog doesn’t typically need the Lyme vaccine.
 Instead, use preventatives like monthly prescription-strength tick preventative (like Frontline, Advantix, etc.).
 If you’re in a severely tick infested area, I also use these in conjunction with an additional prescription-strength tick collar (e.g., Preventic or Seresto) too – especially if your dog is at high risk!

 When in doubt, prevention is really important with Lyme disease.
-As I’m based out of Minnesota, and just picked two ticks off my dog yesterday, I often see the devastating and potentially fatal effects of PLN, and it’s not worth changing exposure to your dog.
+As I’m based out of Minnesota, and just picked two ticks off my dog yesterday, I often see the devastating and potentially fatal effects of PLN, and it’s not worth risking exposure to your dog.

 - Littman MP, Goldstein RF, Labato MA, et al. ACVIM small animal consensus statement on Lyme disease in dogs: Diagnosis, treatment, and prevention.
 J Vet Intern Med 2006;20(2):422-34.